sqldelight/sqldelight/docs/common/grouping_statements.md

-You can group multiple SQL statements together to be execute at once:
+You can group multiple SQL statements together to be executed at once:

 ```sql
 upsert {